plone/training/docs/react/reusable_component.md

 ## Property Validation

 React has a builtin mechanism to validate the properties being passed in into a component.
-When incorrect values are passed you will receive a warning in the console.
+When incorrect values are passed, you will receive a warning in the console.
-In the above example you have to add an extra import:
+In the above example, you have to add an extra import:

 ```jsx
 import PropTypes from "prop-types";